nightbot/docs/commands/variables/teamfighttactics.md

 ### Legal Jibber Jabber

-Nightbot isn’t endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
-League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. Teamfight Tactics © Riot Games, Inc.
+Nightbot isn’t endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Teamfight Tactics.
+Teamfight Tactics and Riot Games are trademarks or registered trademarks of Riot Games, Inc. Teamfight Tactics © Riot Games, Inc.